 Surface Technologies' revenue increased \$323.9 million in 2014 compared to the prior year.
-The revenue increase was driven by international growth in our surface wellhead business, primarily in the Middle East and Europe regions.
-Additionally, revenue in North America increased as the North American shale markets had higher activity compared to the prior year which drove additional demand for our well service pumps and flowline products in our fluid control business and surface wellhead products and services.
-Foreign currency translation unfavorably impacted revenue by \$35.9 million in 2014 compared to the prior year.
+The revenue increase was driven by growth in our international surface wellhead business, primarily in the Middle East and Europe regions, and higher activity in the North American shale markets which drove additional demand for our well service pumps and flowline products in our fluid control business.
+Foreign currency translation unfavorably impacted revenue by \$35.9 million in 2014.